 VACS completed, implementing response

-Collection of data for the first VACS in Kenya
+The collection of data for the first VACS in Kenya was conducted between November and December 2010.

 The VACS process demonstrates that change is possible.
 The significant reduction in violence against children and youth in Kenya since 2010 highlights the importance of data in providing evidence to inform policies and programs aimed at preventing violence.
 It also demonstrates the impact of governments, organizations, partnerships, and individuals working together to create safer communities for children, adolescents, and youth.